cobrowseio/cobrowse-docs-gitbook/sdk-features/customize-the-interface/user-consent-dialog.md

 {% endtab %}

 {% tab title="Windows" %}
-## Windows implementation

-You can override the default session authorization dialog with adding handler to `CobrowseIO.Instance.SessionAuthorizing` event:
+You can override the default session authorization dialog by adding a handler to the `CobrowseIO.Instance.SessionAuthorizing` event:

 ```csharp
   CobrowseIO.Instance.SessionAuthorizing += OnSessionAuthorizing;
 ```

-**Warning:** Callback will be called from non-UI thread, so be aware to dispatch it to the UI one.
+**Warning:** Callback will be called from non-UI thread, so be sure to dispatch it to the UI one.

 * To confirm session: